New England City Breaks

 - Enjoy the Prescott Park Arts Festival — a summer-long jamboree of free music, art, theatre, and dance on the banks of the Piscataqua River

 One of America’s leading travel destinations, the state capital offers all the ingredients for a city getaway: riverside walks and art galleries, plus Providence Place Mall, a shopping and entertainment complex.
 The vibes are provided by students at Brown University and the Rhode Island School of Design (RISD).
 Take an audio tour as you stroll past 18th- and 19th-century homes on Benefit Street, nicknamed “the Mile of History.”
-This New England city was voted No 3 in the USA for dining by Travel & Leisure magazine: you’ll find many Italian restaurants on Federal Hill, and Modern American in downtown.
+This New England city was consistently voted in the top five food cities in the USA by Travel & Leisure magazine: you’ll find many Italian restaurants on Federal Hill, and modern American downtown.

 - See downtown on a romantic Venetian gondola tour